Today, I want to talk about a very interesting weightlifting barbell from ATE Brand which is the Best Budget Olympic barbell in India.

 There isn’t much left to complain about when you consider its quality delivered: price asked Ratio. ✔️

 This is the best-looking barbell, and the easiest to keep, because even that black oxide or zinc-coated sleeve looks good on other red cerakote Olympic bars in the market like you, get in Bullrock Red turtle bar or ATE Falcon bar, it really scuffed up over time by inserting and removing the plates specifically which have metal inserts.

-That’s really true, with any other kind of colorful sleeves, other than the normal steel.
+That’s really true, with any other kind of colourful sleeves, other than the normal steel.

-Also, colorful barbells aren’t much seen in gyms everywhere in India.
-This silver appeared hard chrome coated barbell by ATE is pretty standard and is most prevalent of all.
+Also, colourful barbells aren’t much seen in gyms everywhere in India.
+This silver appeared hard chrome-coated barbell by ATE is pretty standard and is the most prevalent of all.

 But still, I think ATE bar hard chrome finish is the best to keep because I have reviewed many similar kinds of barbells, including the finishes I mentioned above.
 And it outruns all of them.

 1.)
 Yes, the coating gives visual appeal to the bar and has significance in minimizing the rust and oxidation of the steel.
 But that can be even if you correctly maintain a bar, and of course, you’ll save money if you buy a low-cost coating, i.e., hard chrome finish, like which you get in the ATE Olympic weightlifting bar, rather than spending on some fancy coating. 😇